mihaiconstantin/changeIRT/README.md

-## An R Package For Data Simulation Under the Unidimensional IRT Framework
+## An R Package For Change Assessment and Data Simulation Under the Unidimensional IRT Framework

 **What is included:**